enqueuer-land/enqueuer/docs/README.md

       assertions:
       - expectToBeDefined: this.type

-#### subscription
+#### sensor

-A subscription is an "under demand" event.
-It **reacts** whereas a [publisher](#publisher) **acts**.
+A sensor is an "under demand" event.
+It **reacts** whereas a [actuator](#actuator) **acts**.
 It consumes something, it reads, it dequeues, gets hit...
 These kinds of actions.
 This means that it is not triggered by enqueuer itself.
-Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the subscription.
+Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the sensor.
 It's worth noting that it always **receives** a message.
 That's the reason why there's an implicitly created test in **onFinish** hook verifying if a message got received.

-##### subscription attributes
+##### sensor attributes

-Every subscription has its own properties, depending on its protocol and implementation.
+Every sensor has its own properties, depending on its protocol and implementation.
-The built-in ['"http'" subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands an "'endpoint'", a "'method'", and a "'port'", if the method is not a GET.
+The built-in ['"http'" sensor](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands an "'endpoint'", a "'method'", and a "'port'", if the method is not a GET.
-On the other hand, the built-in ['"tcp'" subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires only a "'port'".
+On the other hand, the built-in ['"tcp'" sensor](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires only a "'port'".

-These are the subscription attributes:
+These are the sensor attributes:

 **name**
-Defaults to subscription index.
+Defaults to sensor index.
-Describes what the subscription is supposed to do.
+Describes what the sensor is supposed to do.

-    name: subscription action
+    name: sensor action

 **type**
 Mandatory.
-Key tag to identify which subscription will be instantiated
+Key tag to identify which sensor will be instantiated

     type: http

 **avoid**
-Identifies whether or not this subscription should not receive any message.
+Identifies whether or not this sensor should not receive any message.
 Defaults to false.
 If set and a message is received a failing test will be generated.
 Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/avoid.yml) to see it working.
 On the other hand, when it's false and no message is received in a given timeout.
-The subscription is valid.
+The sensor is valid.

     avoid: false

 **timeout**
-Sets in milliseconds how long the subscription waits to expire.
+Sets in milliseconds how long the sensor waits to expire.
 Defaults to 3000.
 Set to zero or less than zero to run it endlessly.

     timeout: 3000

 **ignore**
 Defaults to false.
-Tells to enqueuer that this subscription should be skipped.
+Tells to enqueuer that this sensor should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.

     ignore: true